ninesl/Hang-Man/README.md

 ## Interesting problems within the program

-The trickiest part when designing the behavior for checking guessed words was when there was more than 1 letter in the same word. greedy, hello, balloon are examples of words with shared letters
+The trickiest part when designing the behavior for checking guessed words was when there was more than 1 letter in the same word.[^1]
+[^1]: greedy, hello, balloon are examples of words with shared letters

 A good solution for this was to concatenate a string of all guessed letters so far, and to check if the user had guessed that character or not already.